zcd5/sys-net-II-project-2/README.md

 1. Run the command make

-2. run the command ./httpServer and open up a browser and go to the address 127.0.0.1:60003
+2. run the command ./httpServer

-3. Click on links to request server for files
+3. on a separate terminal run the command ./httpClient <server_address> <filename>.
+Example: ./httpClient 127.0.0.1 index.html

-4. To terminate the program press ctrl+c
+4. Once you receive the message that you are connected, then begin making requests.